annargrs/blog/_posts/2020/2020-07-15-anonymity.markdown

 This is my case for fully anonymous reviewing, and for peer review rather than PR review.
 Since we're reforming the review system anyway, we have a chance to actually change things - and there is a way to do that which combines full anonymity with the benefits of faster turnaround and a culture of discussing anonymous work.

 I'm not in any way involved in the decision-making, nor am I an authority on any of the above issues.
-However, the ACL review reform committee does solicit community feedback.
+However, the ACL review reform committee does solicit community feedback, and might reconsider the *review+accept* option if there is enough community support.

 I hope this post will generate further discussion; to that end, I'll update the post with a link to a Twitter discussion thread, and I would appreciate any pointers to conversations emerging elsewhere.
 My goal is to listen, learn, and update this write-up with any necessary clarifications, nuances, further suggestions and counter-counter arguments.
-And then the ACL committee will have a clearer case to consider.
+Then it'd be great to run some polls to see what the community would prefer.
+And then ACL will have a clearer case to consider.

 This post is based on many conversations with much wiser people, including (alphabetically) Isabelle Augenstein, Emily M. Bender, Jason Eisner, Matt Gardner, Yoav Goldberb, Jacob Anna Korhonen, Graham Neubig, Amanda Stent, and many others.
 Any misinterpretation is my own.
 Separate thanks to Emily M. Bender and Matt Gardner for their comments on this post.